gocircuit/circuit/README.md

-The Circuit is a tool for executing and synchronizing OS processes across entire clusters by means of a file-system interface.
+The circuit is a tool for executing and synchronizing UNIX processes across entire clusters by means of a file-system interface.

+The circuit represents any cluster of UNIX machines in Hoare's _Communicating Sequential Processes_ model, hereafter CSP for short.

+The circuit's CSP model provides three simple _elements_ that suffice for unconstrained general-purpose programmability and orchestration of cloud applications across clusters of any size.
+These elements are:

+	* Channel: An ordered, message-oriented communication primitive
+	* Selection: A synchronization mechanism for waiting on multiple event sources.
+	* Process: A primitive for executing, monitoring and synchronizing with UNIX processes.

 Build
 -----